With the latest technology no deaf child needs to remain captive in a world of silence. See what options are now available to help your child.

 Studies have shown that children who receive cochlear implants before the age of six months and who attend habilitation progammes can chatter away like their hearing friends within five years.

-The earlier the brain paths can be stimulated for hearing and language development, the better a child can learn to hear and talk normally.
+The earlier the brain paths can be stimulated for hearing and language development, the better a child with hearing loss can learn to hear and talk normally.

 The tests to determine whether a baby has a hearing impediment are quick and simple, which is why all American parents are obliged to have a hearing screening test done on newborn babies.